 While a tear trough deformity can be corrected surgically by repositioning fat in the lower eyelid, treatment with dermal fillers have become a popular alternative.
 Many patients prefer a non-invasive approach, in order to avoid the risks and potential complications of surgery.
 Tear trough treatments with a dermal filler such can provide a patient with a natural result, with minimal downtime.
 The length in which a treatment will last will depend upon the dermal filler used.

 Online scheduling is not available for this appointment.
-Please call our patient care coordinators at 206-935-5689 to schedule your appointment to learn more about this procedure.
+Please call our patient care coordinators at 206-935-5689 to schedule your appointment or to learn more about this procedure.

 The importance of experience in tear trough filler injections.

 Dominique is one of the most experienced injectors in the Seattle Area and tear trough filler treatments make up a large part of her fillers practice.
 Filler treatments of the tear trough require a significant amount of skill and judgment.
 With poor judgment and unskilled technique, the complication rate is high and patient satisfaction is low.
 This is why many clinics will not perform tear trough treatments.
 It is essential for patients to undergo treatment not only with an experienced injector, but also a practitioner skilled in tear trough treatments.
 Over the years Dominique has perfected her technique using a micro cannula which enable her to treat multiple areas with only a single injection site.
 Using the micro cannula makes it easier on the patient and reduces the risks of bruising, using the PRP gives a smooth natural result and speeds up the healing process.

 Who is a candidate for Tear Trough Filler treatment?